ThePacielloGroup/cupper/content/patterns/writing/markdown-and-metadata.md

 ### Weight

-By default, patterns are listed in alphabetical order.
+By default, patterns are listed alphabetically in the navigation.
 However, sometimes you might like to change the order around.
 This is possible by adding a `weight` parameter.
 To make my menu button pattern appear at the top of its subsection, I would give it a `weight` of `1`:

 ```
 +++